-For whereas he beginneth again here as he did there, with his hundred prophets that were sent between the days of Moses and Christ to call again the Israelites being so often in the meanwhile fallen from Christ unto idolatry-he can never prove that since Christ's days the Catholic Church hath once so done, nor that ever it so shall hereafter... but if he prove therewith all Christ's promises broken by which he hath promised to keep his church Mt 16:18: Lk 22:32 therefrom... as when he said that the gates of hell should never prevail against his church... and that himself had so prayed for Saint Peter that and that he would send the Holy Ghost therein to teach it all truth and lead it into all truth... and that himself would be therewith
+For whereas he beginneth again here as he did there, with his hundred prophets that were sent between the days of Moses and Christ to call again the Israelites being so often in the meanwhile fallen from Christ unto idolatry-he can never prove that since Christ's days the Catholic Church hath once so done, nor that ever it so shall hereafter... but if he prove therewith all Christ's promises broken by which he hath promised to keep his church of hell should never prevail against his church... and that himself had so prayed for Saint Peter that and that he would send the Holy Ghost therein to teach it all truth and lead it into all truth... and that himself would be therewith